Fractal-Tess/blog/src/content/posts/monorepo-for-everything.md

 :::unicorn{align="right"}
 That's an outdated myth from the pre-2020 era.
 Modern tools like **Turborepo** are almost zero-config.
 Add a simple `turbo.json` file, run `npx turbo build`, and you're done.
 No complex Webpack configs, no custom CI scripts.
 Today's tools learned from years of battle-testing at companies like Vercel and Google, packaging all that complexity into simple, ergonomic interfaces.

 Creating a new library is often just `mkdir packages/new-lib`.
-Your new package immediately inherits all organizational standards—linting, testing, build configuration.
+Your new package immediately inherits all organizational standards — linting, testing, build configuration.
 Within minutes, other packages can import from it.
 :::

 ### Build Performance